 Define What’s Really Valuable in Your Field

 - Define “Good” a.k.a clear goals.
-If you are in sales, the definition of “good” is very clear: how much money you make to the business.
+If you are in sales, the definition of “good” is very clear: how much money you make.
 Or in Newport’s example: the scriptwriter’s definition of “good” is when the script is being taken seriously.
 Be clear about what you considered as “good” for your career.

 - Stretch and Destroy.
 Get out of your comfort zone and seek criticism/feedback from others.
 You may think that you’re good in one industry or role, but your opinion isn’t what counts.
-It’s tempting to claim that you’re an expert, yet oftentimes this assumption of yours could stop you from making real progress.
-So rather than thinking you’re the smartest, be humble enough to seek feedback from others even if it is harsh.
+It’s tempting to claim that you’re at the top and an expert, yet oftentimes this assumption of yours could stop you from making real progress.
+So rather than thinking you’re the smartest, be humble enough to seek feedback from others even if it hurts.

 - Be Patient.
 Look years into the future for the payoff.
 The journey of being so good is indeed uncomfortable & frustrating, yet you have to be optimistic enough to believe it will be fruitful sooner or later.
 Once you know what your goal is, it’s easier for you to take control of what’s best for your pursuit of career — including ignoring other sets of opportunities that pop up along the way to distract you.

-If you’re feeling stuck, uninspired, and lost at work, perhaps it’s time to change your strategy by following the above 5-steps from Newport.
-At the same time, if right now you feel not uncomfortable, then probably you’re stuck at an ‘acceptable’ level (which is not good).
+If you’re feeling stuck, uninspired, and lost at work, perhaps it’s time to change your strategy by following the above 5-steps.

 On Finding Mission

-Newport begins his book with its passion hypothesis and ends it with the importance of finding a mission which I find a bit counterintuitive.
+Newport begins his book with its passion hypothesis and ends it with the importance of finding a mission — which I find a bit counterintuitive.
 Yet, it’s worth the discussion though.
 Well, considering lots of people obsess over finding a career mission in the early stages of their career journey.
-If you want to identify a mission, you have to acquire career capital.

 To maximize our chances of being so good at what we do, we have to show a willingness to learn and get feedback/criticism from others.

-And to turn our (maybe-later-to-be-found) mission into action, we have to pursue it in a way that will lead others to follow us.
-When it comes to pursuing a mission, it’s all about pursuing it together that matters the most to make real change.
-Otherwise, not owning one may probably be fine also.
+And to turn our mission into real action, we have to pursue it in a way that will lead others to follow us.
+Now it’s all about pursuing it together that matters the most to make real change.

 So Good They Can’t Ignore You offers us perspective on why skills trump passion in the quest for work you love.
 Whether or not you believe in the concept of passion/mission which is abstract, I find Newport’s main idea on acquiring career capital is quite an eye-opening and worth to follow.